-“If you are married but live the single life, your marriage might be over or in harm’s way,” says Kulaga.
-“It is perfectly okay for a spouse to go and hang out with some friends that might be single, but when that is the weekly go-to and you start finding yourself hanging out in singles locations (i.e.: Singles clubs/bars, singles destinations, or talking with the opposite sex knowing that they are single), this is a sign you are desiring a much different life.”
+"It is perfectly OK for a spouse to go and hang out with some friends that might be single," says Kulaga.
+"But when that is the weekly go-to and you start finding yourself hanging out in singles locations (i.e.: singles clubs/bars, singles destinations, or talking with the opposite sex knowing that they are single), this is a sign you are desiring a much different life."

-Additionally, she explains, acting like you’re single can be a sign of growing disrespect toward your spouse: “Marriage requires a genuine respect for the other person if it is going to grow and thrive.”
-And for some suggestions on how to make your marriage work, check out the 50 Best Marriage Tips of All Time.
+Additionally, Kulaga explains that acting like you're single can be a sign of growing disrespect toward your spouse.
+And "marriage requires a genuine respect for the other person if it is going to grow and thrive," she warns.

 2. Imagining your spouse with someone else doesn't hurt you.